MortenVinding/HeatingMqttBridge/README.md

 This tiny bridge polls the central station of Roth EnergyLogic and pushes all information to an Mqtt broker.

+Trying to make a Home Assistant add-on...
+Morten Vinding

 ## Parameters
 All parameters can be passed via cmdline arguments or via environment variables.
 If both are passed the cmdline argument has precedence.